AbiXData/Sakila-Database-SQL-Project/insights.md

 Digging into the database, some patterns jumped out, and each revealed something meaningful about customer behavior, film popularity, and business performance:

 - **Inactive Customers Still Matter.** Even customers labeled as inactive had occasional rentals.
-This means engagement isn’t binary — occasional activity can signal latent interest.
+This means engagement isn’t binary, occasional activity can signal latent interest.
 Targeted campaigns or reminders could reactivate these users and increase revenue.

 - **High-Value Customers Drive Revenue.** A small set of top customers rent significantly more than average.
 Recognizing these high-value customers allows for **loyalty programs, VIP promotions, or tailored marketing** that reward frequent renters.